eclipse-iceoryx/iceoryx/doc/design/service-discovery.md

 Con:

 * Overhead, `Listner` will wake up on every `CaproMessage`
+* Bookkeeping at user-side, just delta of service registry is transferred
 * What will RouDi do if he runs out of memory?
   * Dimensioning according to max values is not optimal (MAX_INTERFACE_CAPRO_FIFO_SIZE)
   * Presumably lots of memory needed, e.g. during startup phase when lots of apps will do discovery